Caradawg/Caradog-s-Pit/README.md

 # Cake Dawg

 This repository main function is to serve as a data dump for all/any code in which I create.
-The majority of the code dumped here will be produced from complete training courses and programs, as it stands this repository currently includes:
+The majority of the code dumped here will be produced from complete training courses and side projects.

-• Test
+Current projects:

-Kirk Byers "Python for Network Engineers"
+• CakeConnect

-## Synopsis
+Current Training Course:

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+• Kirk Byers "Python for Network Engineers"

 ## Code Example